johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-investigateip-abovefoldlink)

 This document provides instructions on how to narrow down performance issues related to Defender for Endpoint on Linux using the available diagnostic tools to be able to understand and mitigate the existing resource shortages and the processes that are making the system into such situations.
+These diagnostic tools can be utilized to enhance visibility within the portal as well.
 Bottlenecks in one or more hardware subsystems mainly cause performance problems, depending on the profile of resource utilization on the system.
 Sometimes applications are sensitive to disk I/O resources and may need more CPU capacity, and sometimes some configurations are not sustainable, and may trigger too many new processes, and open too many file descriptors.

 Depending on the applications that you are running and your device characteristics, you may experience suboptimal performance when running Defender for Endpoint on Linux.
 In particular, applications or system processes that access many resources such as CPU, Disk, and Memory over a short timespan can lead to performance issues in Defender for Endpoint on Linux.